 Dance and Music Culture of Goa

-Performed while wearing a ghumat, this dance form is accompanied via a song which has western roots whereas the dance has an Indian origin.
+Performed while wearing a ghumat, this dance form is accompanied via a song that has western roots whereas the dance has an Indian origin.
 The Dekhni dance is performed by only the women of the community and is one of the best-known traditions of Goa.

 Goff Tolgadi And Shigmo